csancheze/Readme-generator/Readme.md

   ## Installation

-- Download files - Install node packages - Run node index.js on command line
+- Download files - Be sure to have the packages install - Run

   ## Usage

-Enter the information asked to automatically generate a Readme
+Enter node index.js on the command line in the folder where files are downloaded and answer the questions